grafnu/daq-1/docs/validator.md

 ## Validation Mechanisms

-There are several different ways to run the validator depending on your specific objective:
+There are several different ways to run the validator depending on the specific objective:
 * Local File Validation
 * Integration Testing
 * PubSub Stream Validation